 Unless you are spending lots of money on a brand new bike, it is rare that everything on it is perfect for you.
 There are a couple of reasons that you may want to change things around.
 One reason, is that certain components don’t suit the type of terrain you ride.
 Additionally, as you get more experienced, your style of riding will evolve, and you notice how you can make improvements to your bike.
-The best mountain bike upgrades will keep you riding longer, give you an alternative to buying a new bike, add safety and make riding more fun.
+The best mountain bike upgrades will keep you riding longer, giving you an alternative to buying a new bike, add safety and make riding more fun.

 Here are a few of the best mountain bike upgrades you should start spending money on.